pontem-network/sp-docs/move_vm/stdlib.md

 ...
 ```

-You can look for actual standard modules in [move-stdlib](https://github.com/pontem-network/move-stdlib) repository.
+You can see all the standard modules in the [move-stdlib](https://github.com/pontem-network/move-stdlib) repository.
+Below are some explanations and examples of the ones you will most commonly use.

 ## DiemTimestamp